Ashbury Heights

 Ashbury Heights is a Swedish electronic music duo from Sundsvall, Medelpad, formed in 2005.
 The duo consisted originally of Anders Hagström (vocals, songwriter, music, and programming) and Yasmine Uhlin (vocals).
-Uhlin left the band after the release of their EP, Morning Star in a Black Car, and was replaced by Kari Berg (vocals) as the lead female vocalist.
+Uhlin left the band after the release of their EP, Morning Star in a Black Car, and was replaced by Kari Berg (vocals) as the lead vocalist.
 Berg was a member of Ashbury Heights until 2010 and was featured on one album, Take Cair Paramour.
 In 2010, following a long-running dispute between Hagström and the Out of Line label, the band disbanded.
 The dispute was settled in 2011, whereupon Hagström and Out of Line renewed their collaboration.
 In 2013, Tea F. Thimé (vocals and lyrics) joined the band as the new vocalist, coming from a background of alternative modelling and burlesque performance (going by the stage name Tea Time).
+After Thimé's departure, original member Yasmine Uhlin rejoined the band.

 History

 Formation

 Ashbury Heights was created when Anders Hagström asked Yasmine Uhlin if she wanted to sing on his demos.
 The newly formed band was signed by record label Out of Line soon after, and from then they attained wider recognition.